gomomed8-cmyk/E-Commerce/README.md

 ## Getting Started

+### Prerequisites

+- .NET 8 SDK
+- SQL Server
+- Redis

+### Setup

 1. Clone the repository.

-2. Configure the SQL Server connection strings.
+2. Configure the SQL Server connection string.

 3. Configure JWT settings.

 4. Configure the Redis connection.

-5. Add your Stripe API keys using User Secrets or Environment Variables.
+5. Configure Stripe using User Secrets or Environment Variables.

 6. Apply the Entity Framework Core migrations.

 7. Run the application.

 ## Security

+This repository does not contain sensitive credentials.

-Sensitive configuration such as database credentials, JWT secrets, Redis credentials, and Stripe secret keys should not be committed to source control.
+The following values should be configured securely and should not be committed to source control:

+- Database connection strings
+- JWT secrets
+- Redis credentials
+- Stripe API keys

+For local development, use **User Secrets** or **Environment Variables**.

 ## API Documentation

+The API is documented using Swagger / OpenAPI.

-Swagger/OpenAPI is available when running the application in the Development environment.
+When running the application in the Development environment, Swagger UI can be used to explore and test the available endpoints.

-## Author
+## Project Structure

-Yousef Mohamed Said
+E-Commerce
+│
+├── E-Commerce.API
+├── E-Commerce.Application
+├── E-Commerce.Domain
+└── E-Commerce.Infrastructure